MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/coursepreparation/thehive.md

 ### Connect to the HIVE

-To connect to the HIVE, you need to be connected to the university WIFI or LAN or have established a VPN connection.
+To connect to the HIVE, you need to be connected to the university LAN or WIFI + VPN connection.
 Please make sure to have your **university ID** and **network password** ready during the course to connect to the "uni-ms" WIFI.

 The connection is established using a Remote Desktop Connection.